 2020 saw record boat sales amidst the Coronavirus (COVID-19) pandemic and inventory levels are still about 20%-60% below normal.
 With Americans spending more time outdoors, enjoying outside recreational activities and socializing outdoors, it’s not surprising that interest in buying a boat has increased so much.
 On the other hand, the primary place to see and learn about new and existing boat models—the boat show—is unavailable until the pandemic recedes.

 Luckily, you can still see boats up close and in person.
-It’s not uncommon to take a boat factory tour of a manufacturing facility when a particular model or brand interests you.
+It’s not uncommon to take a boat factory tour of a fishing boat manufacturing facility when a particular model or brand interests you.

 Factory tours are an opportunity to see how the boat is made and how the craftsmanship comes together.
 It’s also an opportunity to meet the people who make your boat and ask them any questions you have.
 Request a factory tour at Crevalle Boats and keep reading to learn what to expect and how to turn your visit into a day or weekend trip.

 What to expect when you tour our boat factory

 Buying a boat is a big purchase.
 As with buying a car, you want to see it in person first to inspect the quality and make sure it’s right for you.
 Depending on your prior knowledge of and experience with boats, you may have a lot of questions or need help choosing the right model for your intended use.
 In the absence of boat shows, a boat factory tour is the best way to see the boats up close and in person so you know what you’re buying.
 Here’s what to look for:

 - Structurally Sound: Modern fiberglass boat hulls are made with major girders and frames to support the bottom of the boat and provide longitudinal rigidity.
 The unsupported spaces between supports are called panels.
 When assessing structural soundness, look at the strength and thickness of the panels to withstand force.